-As it is now, in my days, we had very effective Presidents and a great CEO in George Savell, who cemented us together like glue.
+Like today we had very effective Presidents and a great CEO in George Savell, who cemented us together like glue.

 I'll mention one experience that has relevance to 2009.
-It was the day of our annual 30-minute allotted time slot with the then State Premier (Dr Carmen Lawrence).
+It was the day of our annual 30 minute allotted time slot with the State Premier (Carmen Lawrence).

-In we went to her office, I think there were three of us-erek Fisher, George Savell and myself.
+In we went to her office, I think there were three of us, Derek Fisher, George Savell and myself.